 Sometimes careless people – on four wheels, two wheels or on foot – will do something foolish.
 By and large, 'traffic' is a collection of reasonable people just trying to get where they're going.
 If you act like traffic, politely and assertively, you'll be treated like traffic.

-This is the most important thing you can do.
-Do not ride in the gutter.
-Ride a metre out from the edge, so you're in the traffic stream.
+Do not ride in the gutter. ride a metre out from the edge, so you're in the traffic stream.
 This tells drivers that it's your road too and that they will have to overtake properly to pass you instead of squeezing by.
 Where necessary, take the lane instead: ride down the centre of your lane.
 This tells drivers that it is not safe to pass.
 While this may frustrate drivers who don't understand why you're doing it, you'll still communicate the 'stay back' message.

 Don't change your position on the road without checking behind you.
 It's possible to glance back while keeping both hands on the handlebar.
-It helps to look down and back rather than try to twist around, as you're less likely to veer out.
+The safest way to look around you when cycling is to look down and back rather than try to twist around, as you're less likely to veer out.
 For a proper look, take your right hand off the handlebar so you can twist your upper body around.
 Looking over your shoulder like this is a signal to drivers that you're about to do something.

 Do you need to revolutionise your commute?

-You're not asking permission by indicating but telling other road users what you're about to do.
-Signal boldly, arm horizontal.
+Indicating when cycling isn’t asking permission - it’s telling other road users what you're about to do.
+Signal boldly, with your arm horizontal.
 If there is following traffic, stare at the driver nearest to you.
 Has the driver seen you?
 Is he or she reacting?
 When you get a reaction, or you have enough space to get a reaction in good time, begin your manoeuvre.

 A bicycle mirror is a useful addition if you have hearing problems or struggle to look over your shoulder.
 They're pretty useful anyway to keep an eye on following traffic.
 It's still preferable to look over your shoulder as well if you can, as this will give you a better field of view and will cue drivers that you're about to act.
 Electronic indicators for bicycles are pointless unless you're unable to make hand signals.
 Hi-viz highlights on jackets and gloves, however, can emphasise your arm signals at night.